submariner-io/submariner-website/src/content/contributing/community-membership/_index.en.md

       code/design/proposal review, coordinating on issues, etc.
     - Sponsors must be committers in at least 1 CODEOWNERS file either in any repo in the [Submariner org]
-- [Open an issue][open issue] against the submariner-io/submariner repo
+- [Open an issue][membership request issue] against the submariner-io/submariner repo
    - Ensure your sponsors are @mentioned on the issue
-   - Complete every item on the checklist ([preview the current version of the template][membership template])
+   - Complete every item on the checklist ([preview the current version of the member template][membership template])
    - Make sure that the list of contributions included is representative of your work on the project
 - Have your sponsoring committers reply confirmation of sponsorship: `+1`